Miracles Happen (When You Believe)

 "Miracles Happen (When You Believe)" is a song by American singer Myra.
-It was the second single from her 2001 self-titled album Myra.
-The song was also used as the promotional track for the 2001 Disney film The Princess Diaries.
-In 2002, it received an ALMA Award nomination for "Outstanding Song in a Motion Picture Soundtrack".
+It was the first single from her 2001 self-titled album Myra.
+The song was used in the 2001 Disney film The Princess Diaries.
+In 2002, the song was nominated for an ALMA Award for "Outstanding Song in a Motion Picture Soundtrack".

-The song was also remixed and released on a remix EP by Grammy-nominated Italian composer, songwriter and producer, Marco Marinangeli.
-The remix EP saw only promotional use.

-In 2002, a Spanish version of the song called "Siempre Hay Milagros" was released to promote the singer and film to the Spanish-speaking market.
-The new lyrics were co-written also by Marinangeli.
+A Spanish version of the song called "Siempre Hay Milagros" was also released with new lyrics co-written Marco Marinangeli.